CONUS

-Jørgen Wolf
+Jørgen Wolff

 Redefining traditional lighting - adding a bold yet warm dimension to its surroundings

-Wood is used extensively, but with the addition of Conus in the air, another combination of materials is introduced to the interior design.
+Wood is used extensively, but with the addition of Conus in the air, another combination of materials is introduced to the interior setting.
 The unusual cylindrical shape and choice of wood materials make Conus a singular lamp that challenges traditional lighting concepts.
 It creates lines of comfort and presents a modern yet genuine impression to the observer.

 WOLFF'S WORKSHOP

-At Jørgen Wolff’s Workshop in the northern part of Copenhagen, they produced from 1958 to 1960 about 260 Conus pendants in Oregon pine and the production continued up till the end of the 1960’s.
+At Jørgen Wolff’s Workshop in the northern part of Copenhagen, they produced from 1958 to 1960 about 2600 Conus pendants in Oregon pine and the production continued up till the end of the 1960’s.
 His workshop continued afterwards for the next three decades specialising in authentic handcraft.
 His furniture and accessories were frequently exhibited at the National Leauge of Danish Art Handicraft and the Cabinet Makers Guild Exhibition in Copenhagen.

-Iconic danish 60's design returns and is ready to unfold its beauty and history
+Iconic danish design returns and is ready to unfold its beauty and history